zyrbli/koolay/README.md

 # koolay
-pro bono website project for a friend (J.M.
+website project for a friend (J.M.
 Zemog)